-St Pierre and Miquelon profile - BBC News
+St Pierre and Miquelon profile

 Head of state: French President

 A prefect appointed by France represents the Paris government in the territory.
 An elected General Council oversees local affairs.
-The territory sends representatives to the French National Assembly and to the Senate.
+The territory sends representatives to the French National Assembly and and participates in senatorial and presidential elections.

 MEDIA